open-cluster-management-io/policy-collection/CONTRIBUTING.md

 # Contributing policies

-This doc provides instruction on how to contribute policies to the `policy-collection` repo.

 You can contribute policies by submitting a pull request (PR) in the `policy-collection` repo.
-Your PR must be reviewed by the [OWNERS](../OWNERS) of the repo.
+Your PR must be reviewed by the [OWNERS](OWNERS) of the repo.
 Contributors own full responsibility for all aspects of secure engineering for their contributions, and need to provide an email address to report security issues found in their contributions.
-Furthermore, policies contributed to the `community` folder are provided on an as-is basis and are not officially supported by Red Hat.
-If you find a `community` policy that is not working as expected, we welcome contributions to update it!

 ## Terms